viper151/Server-dashboard-for-media-server-sickbeard-couchpotato-plex-etc/README.md

 #Introduction
 This is a php-based dashboard that I created quickly to

-- Restart services and check their status.Works with
+- Restart services and check their status.
+Works with
   -  Sickbeard
   -  Couchpotato
   -  Rtorrent
   -  Plex
+  -  Transmission (thanks to Truks89)
 - See the upcoming shows from sickbeard
 - See quick server statistics (server load, hdd space and RAM)